 Social

 Our relationships with our workforce, Indigenous Peoples, and local communities are fundamental to Cameco’s success.
-The protection of our workforce and the public is our top priority in our assessment of risk and planning for safe operations and product transport.
+The protection of our workforce and the public guides our risk assessment and the planning of our operations and product transport activities.
 To deliver on our vision to energize a clean-air world, we invest in programs to attract and retain a diverse, skilled workforce dedicated to continuous improvement and committed to our values.

 We believe that Indigenous Peoples and local communities should benefit from resource development on or near their communities or traditional lands, through employment, training, business opportunities, community investment, and environmental stewardship.
-Cameco has a long history of working collaboratively with Indigenous Peoples and local communities, exemplified by the long-term relationships and numerous mutually beneficial agreements we have with Indigenous Peoples in Canada and Australia.
+Cameco has a long history of working collaboratively with Indigenous Peoples and local communities.

 Occupational Safety and Health